 “When you do pay to boost posts,” Hannah continued, “You will get more value from your ad spend, because you will have already eliminated a lot of extraneous, unpopular material from your content marketing strategy.
 Instead of trying to rank 1000 posts from most popular to least, you’ll be ranking 10.
 That’s value added.”

 You can take this strategy even further than honing a list of topics to write about.

 The same tactic can identify the type of content your audience likes to see — videos or infographics, lists or how-to posts.
 Once you know what your fans like, you can serve up a steady stream of those types of things.
-Then, watch the statistics to see which is really their favorite.
+Then, watch the statistics to see which is really their favourite.
 You will be ranking a list of four or five content types instead of a list of 50.

 Writing a killer headline, as recommended in this post at Kissmetrics is an essential part of getting your content read.
 You can nap tips to beef up your headline skills in the Kissmetrics article, as well as in this one at Wordstream.
 With a quick topic search at BuzzSumo, you’ll have a list of the most shared headlines ready to go.
 No need to reinvent the wheel.
 Check out the list of most shared quizzes from BuzzFeed below.
 You can see how they used an effective headline over and over to grab more shares.

 This type of content creation makes everyone happy.
 Your fans are happy because they have what they want—content they like.
 You are happy because you have what you want— solid information about your audience and a chance to grow your fan base by expanding your newsfeed real estate.
 Win!